 |S. Weir Mitchell.
 Mitchell|

-The other evening at the Franklin Inn Club, a traditional Philadelphia Madeira party filled the hall, and the membership were brought up to date on some of the traditions and finer points of the occasion.
+The other evening at the Franklin Inn Club, a traditional Philadelphia Madeira party filled the hall, and the membership was brought up to date on some of the traditions and finer points of the occasion.
 In the first place, the Franklin Inn was founded by S. Weir Mitchell.
 Mitchell, in his spare time as Father of Neurology, had written a short story called The Madeira Party which worked in a large number of details about what was what about Madeira, ending with ribald tipsiness.
-Nathan Siven, a well-known wine authority, instructed the group in the various types of grape and vintage, and other members who have summered in Madeira related current conditions.
+Nathan Steven, a well-known wine authority, instructed the group in the various types of grape and vintage, and other members who have summered in Madeira related current conditions.
 Because the volcanic island is a favorite place for visitors, particularly Englishmen, real estate is at such a premium that most vineyards have only one or two acres of grapes.
 The wineries whose names are on the bottles pick up the crop from these local growers and take it on from there.
-This seems as good as any other explanation for current high prices of the wine.
-However, a century ago a disease wiped out the French and Portugese vinyards, who were forced to beg back some exported grapevines from California to get back in business.
+This seems as good as any other explanation for the current high prices of the wine.
+However, a century ago a disease wiped out the French and Portuguese vineyards, who were forced to beg back some exported grapevines from California to get back in business.
 So, one wonders about the scarcity claim.

 |Madeira in a barrels|

 It is related that a number of cargoes of Madeira, particularly those of John Hancock of Boston were caught being smuggled to the colonies, and got returned.
-It was discovered that the taste of the wine was greatly improved by the tumult, so that each vintner experimented with various methods of agitating and heating the wine to produce a particular brand.
+It was discovered that the taste of the wine was greatly improved by the tumult so that each vintner experimented with various methods of agitating and heating the wine to produce a particular brand.
 Madeira, like sherry, is a fortified wine, with various proportions of grain alcohol and brandy added in secret formulas.
 On one point there is general agreement, that if fortified wines are aged for long enough periods, eventually they all taste alike.
 There thus has emerged a tricky business of aging the wine long enough for the vintage of the wine to match the age or anniversary of the person being honored by the gift.
 Fifty years is the tricky goal; it's the most popular gift, but perilously close to the point where you can't tell if it is sherry or Madeira.
 There are four main varieties of Madeira (brand names are something else), getting progressively sweeter, darker colored and more expensive as they age.
 Malmsey, in a barrel of which Shakspere portrayed the royal princes being drowned, is claimed to be the very best.
 Some people regard it as too sweet, however.
 At proper Madeira party, each variety is served with a different course of terrapin or whatever.
 The President of the Franklin Inn read off the instructions for cooking the traditional first course of jellied boiled boar's head, and the guests agreed that modern tastes called for a substitute.
 After the reading of Mitchell's short story, the group added a new tradition of singing Flanders and Swann's ribald song, "Have Some Madeira, m'dear".

 Chuck Barber, the current President of the Green Tree Insurance Company, added an entirely new historical slant.
-The Insurance Company is well known for having the best dinner in town at its meetings, since directors of insurance companies don't do much.
-At the dinner in 1799, news was brought in that George Washington had just died.
+The Insurance Company is well known for having the best dinner in town at its meetings since directors of insurance companies don't do much.
+At the dinner in 1799, the news was brought in that George Washington had just died.
 A member rose to propose what has become an annual toast in Madeira, "To President Washington!"
 In time, S. Weir Mitchell became a member of the board, and the famous short story was the outcome which firmly fixed the rules of the Philadelphia Madeira Party.
 Bill Madeira was called on to verify this history, but he protested that his family name was derived from the wine, not the other way around.

 It seems appropriate to add another historical note.
 Benjamin Franklin, after whom the club is named, suffered severely from gout.
-Although some sort of association with liquor had been mentioned as far back as Hippocrates, Franklin's powers of observation and his fame as a scientist placed him in a position to make it irrefutable doctrine that gout was a medical penalty for drinking liquor.
-It was of course Madeira that old Ben was drinking, and it was the rule that Madeira was transported in lead-lined kegs.
+Although some sort of association with liquor had been mentioned as far back as Hippocrates, Franklin's powers of observation and his fame as a scientist placed him in a position to make it an irrefutable doctrine that gout was a medical penalty for drinking liquor.
+It was, of course, Madeira that old Ben was drinking, and it was the rule that Madeira was transported in lead-lined kegs.
 The Green Tree has some of the old kegs if you doubt it.
 Franklin's observation was acute, but what he was reporting was the effect of the lead poisoning, not of the wine.

 |Posted by: followers exchanege | Feb 13, 2012 9:51 AM|